 - Transactions scoped to multiple databases on multiple servers, also known as distributed transactions, are supported by persisters which use SQL Server, but they require the use of MSDTC and should generally be avoided for the same reasons as those listed in the comparison with MSDTC below.

 The Microsoft Distributed Transaction Coordinator (DTC) is a Windows technology that enlists multiple local transactions (called resource managers) within a single distributed

 TransactionScope.
 All enlisted transactions either complete successfully as a set or are all rolled back.

-The more resource managers involved and/or the higher the latency between them, the more poorly MSDTC performs.
-Cloud environments, in particular, have much higher latency and the message queue and the data store are probably not even located in the same server rack.
+The more resource managers involved and/or the higher the latency between them, the worse MSDTC performs.
+Cloud environments, in particular, have much higher latency and the message queue and the data store are often not even located in the same server rack.

 The rise of cloud infrastructure and decline of MSMQ have contributed to the overall decline in use of MSDTC in the software development industry.

 The outbox feature is designed to provide the same level of consistency between business data and messages provided by MSDTC, without the need to coordinate multiple resource managers.

 In order to enable the Outbox, use the following code API: